citiesense/docs/pages/03-Pages.md

 Use Pages to make your local data instantly accessible and informative.
 Pages help you manage, track and share the status of different neighborhood assets, events, issues, and programs in your community.

-**Citiesense automatically generates a unique URL and associate webpage, or "Page" for every record you add to your account.** This is an important feature of the platform.
+**Citiesense automatically generates a unique URL, QR Code (Quick Response Code) and associated webpage, or "Page" for every record you add to your account.** This is an important feature of the platform.
 Whether you and your team are using the account to inventory *tree pits* along a main street or to track commercial space and the different *Businesses & Attractions* occupying storefronts, Pages will help you centralize the information about these assets and share the information with your community.

 Here are some examples of different types of Pages:
 - Showcase **Local Businesses and Attractions** and provide an accurate understanding of the existing mix of retail businesses.